DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/onReorder.md

 #include draganddrop-ref-itemelementparam

 ##### field(e.promise): Promise<void>
-Once this Promise is resolved, row dragging is finished.
+Row dragging is finished once this Promise is resolved.

 ##### field(e.toComponent): dxSortable | dxDraggable
 The instance of the row's target widget.